aslamhossain43/Java-Design-Patterns/README.md

 4. Singleton – Ensures that at most only one instance of a class exists whole application.
 Example: Saves memory because object is not created at each request.
 Only single instance is reused again and again.It used in multi-threaded and database applications.
 It is used in logging, caching, thread pools, configuration settings etc. It is used by Calendar classes (Runtime). https://www.javatpoint.com/singleton-design-pattern-in-java

-5. Prototype Pattern - Cloning of an existing object Example: Cloning object that reduces memory consume because more objects refrence point to the same object. https://howtodoinjava.com/design-patterns/creational/prototype-design-pattern-in-java/
+5. Prototype Pattern - Cloning of an existing object Example: Cloning object that reduces memory consume because more objects refrence point to the same object.
+In game, most of the starting data are same for every user.
+It is clonable for every user. https://howtodoinjava.com/design-patterns/creational/prototype-design-pattern-in-java/

 ## Structural design patterns